-Center fresh Encourages Women to Step Forward Backed by Fresh Breath Confidence
+Center fresh encourages women to step forward backed by fresh breath confidence

-Commenting on the partnership, Bollywood actress Sanya Malhotra said, "We all know and love the brand Center fresh - not just for the products but also for the innovative communication built over the years.
+"We all know and love the brand Center fresh - not just for the products but also for the innovative communication built over the years.
 I am delighted to be associated with a brand which is an enabler.
 I am a firm believer in confident living and this is our first step towards stepping out fresh and more so, it brings me closer to the youth who are excited, achievers and confident!
-To all the beautiful women out there and remember to go and just say Hi!!"
+To all the beautiful women out there and remember to go and just say Hi!" said Bollywood actress Sanya Malhotra, while commenting on the partnership.
 This digital film is being promoted on key digital platforms like Youtube, Instagram, Facebook and Spotify.
-Youtube link of the digital film: https://www.youtube.com/watch?v=Neudwu0HLVE About Center fresh Center fresh, one of the power brands of Perfetti van Melle India has won the love and trust of the consumers and has become synonymous with chewing gums and fresh breath confidence.
-The brand gained popularity for its clutter breaking advertising campaigns and memorable taglines.
-Over the last few months the brand has extended into offerings across formats like power mints with the same promise of "Fresh Breath to impress" About Perfetti Van Melle India Pvt.
-Ltd.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)